-District of Columbia cottage food resources:
+District of COlumbia cottage food resources

 - DC Cottage Food Reform Coalition: Like our Facebook page to learn more about the DC cottage food law, how you can get involved, and learn tips of the trade from fellow cottage food producers.

-Tell your District of Columbia story
+Tell your Washington, DC story

 Is government violating your homemade food freedom in Washington, D.C.?
 Do you have a potential case for IJ?
 Get started here…

-Help expand cottage food laws in Washington, D.C. by teaming with the Institute for Justice.
+Help expand cottage food laws in Washington, DC by teaming with the Institute for Justice.
 Send an email with your name, background information and availability to get started…

 Defending homemade food freedom nationwide